-Applicants for admission to the Professional Program in the School of Pharmacy, in addition to meeting the requirements for admission to the University, must have completed the required pre-pharmacy curriculum with no grade less than C and possess a cumulative grade-point average of at least 2.750 (uncorrected, based on a 4.0 system) in all previous coursework undertaken, exclusive of developmental courses, whether passed or failed at all institutions of attendance.
+Applicants for admission to the Professional Program in the School of Pharmacy, in addition to meeting the requirements for admission to the University, must have completed the required pre-pharmacy curriculum with no grade less than C and possess a cumulative grade-point average of at least 3.0 (uncorrected, based on a 4.0 system) in all previous coursework undertaken, exclusive of developmental courses, whether passed or failed at all institutions of attendance.
 All pre-pharmacy requirements must be completed no later than June 1st immediately preceding the applicant's requested effective admission date.
-Applicants who have interrupted their college enrollment for a period of two or more years and who achieve a grade-point average of 3.25 or better on courses completed during the first year of resumed full-time enrollment may petition the School of Pharmacy to exclude all grades obtained prior to their period of absence from the admission evaluation process.
-Should such a petition be approved, coursework completed prior to the absence could not be used to satisfy pre-pharmacy requirements.
-In any event, coursework completed more than seven years prior to the applicant's requested admission date cannot be used to satisfy pre-pharmacy requirements and will be excluded from all evaluations and grade point calculations associated with the professional program admission process.
+Coursework completed more than seven years prior to the applicant's requested admission date cannot be used to satisfy pre-pharmacy requirements and will be excluded from all evaluations and grade point calculations associated with the professional program admission process.

+Students applying for admission to the professional program must take the Pharmacy College Admission Test (PCAT).
 Other criteria including standardized testing, essay writing and an on-campus interview with assessment of oral and written communication skills may be required and utilized in evaluating applicants.
 A complete explanation of application procedures pertaining to the current admissions cycle is included with the application packet furnished upon request to interested parties.

-Application forms for admission to the professional program of the School of Pharmacy may be obtained from the Office of the Dean, College of Health Sciences, The University of Louisiana at Monroe, Monroe, Louisiana 71209-0470.
+Application forms for admission to the professional program of the School of Pharmacy may be obtained from the School of Pharmacy web site at www.ulm.edu/Pharmacy or from the School of Pharmacy's Office of Student and Professional Affairs.

-Completed application forms for admission to the class entering the fall semester each year must be submitted to the Dean on or before December 15th of the calendar year preceding admission.
+Completed application forms for admission to the class entering the fall semester each year must be submitted to the School of Pharmacy's Office of Student and Professional Affairs on or before December 15th of the calendar year preceding admission.
 Applications will be reviewed by the Admissions Committee.
 The Dean will take final action on the committee's recommendation and notify the student concerned.

 Students seeking to transfer to the professional program of the School of Pharmacy from other accredited schools of pharmacy must meet the requirements as set forth in the pre-pharmacy curriculum and be eligible for admission to the University.
 Additionally, the applicant must be in good standing and be eligible to continue and progress in the School of Pharmacy he/she has been attending.
-The student must have an overall grade-point average of at least 2.750 (4.0 system) on all coursework attempted at the time of transfer.
+The student must have an overall grade-point average of at least 3.0 (4.0 system) on all coursework attempted at the time of transfer.
 A logical sequence of professional courses and appropriate prerequisites must have been maintained.
 Advanced standing will be granted on comparable subject matter for which a grade of "C", or better, has been earned.
 A minimum of one academic year is required for graduation.
 Transfer opportunities are possible only when vacancies in existing classes occur.
 Students admitted on a professional transfer basis to a class in progress shall be subject to all requirements and restrictions applicable to other students in the class.

 Any person having been convicted of a drug related felony will not be admitted to the professional program of the School of Pharmacy.
+Any student admitted to the professional program and subsequently charged with the commission of a drug related felony will be suspended from the School of Pharmacy pending the outcome of the judicial process.
 Any student who has been admitted to the professional program and subsequently convicted of a drug related felony will be dismissed.